 Assessment can be defined as ‘the ways in which, in our everyday practice, we observe children’s learning, strive to understand it, and then put our understanding to good use’[i].
-Assessment in ECE plays an important role in supporting positive outcomes for children by informing what is taught and how.
-Research shows that effective and appropriate assessment in ECE is an important contributing factor to children’s success in future learning and education.
+Assessment in early childhood education plays an important role in supporting positive outcomes for children by informing what is taught and how.
+Research shows that effective and appropriate assessment in early childhood education is an important contributing factor to children’s success in future learning and education.

 - enhancing children’s learning and development by giving feedback and enabling teachers to extend their knowledge, skills and achievements

 - documenting the learning that has occurred and creating summative accounts of progress

 - evaluating and improving pedagogies and practices, and the programme